FrancescoDiSalesGithub/Google-cloud-shell-hacking/README.md

 * Gitlab on google cloud shell
 * Scheduling on google cloud shell
 * Restarting the google cloud shell without using the gui
+* Putting the public key manually on a running google cloud shell instance
 * Donation
 * Sponsor